thommoore1/FlashCardProject/Flash Card Project/Assets/Scripts/AchievementSystem/README_AchievementSystem.txt

 -----------------------------------------------------
 🏆 GOLD STAR ACHIEVEMENT LOGIC
 -----------------------------------------------------
-- Unlocks when a player completes a “perfect round” (all answers correct).
+- Unlocks when a player completes a “perfect round” (all answers correct) in less than 10 seconds
-- Tracks how many times this has been achieved.
-- Unlock tiers:
-    • Tier 1 → 1 perfect round
-    • Tier 2 → 10 perfect rounds
-    • Tier 3 → 30 perfect rounds

 -----------------------------------------------------
 💾 SAVE / LOAD DETAILS
 -----------------------------------------------------
-- Achievements use PlayerPrefs for lightweight persistence.
-- Example:
-      PlayerPrefs.SetInt("PerfectRounds", value);
-      PlayerPrefs.Save();

-      int rounds = PlayerPrefs.GetInt("PerfectRounds", 0);
-- Each achievement manages its own save key.
+- Not currently implmented for this acvhievement

 -----------------------------------------------------
 📢 EXTENDING THE SYSTEM